Helping clients look beyond conventional investment theory

 - A commitment to service and support.

-Paul Balog is an independent financial advisor and portfolio strategist located in Tarpon Springs, Florida.
+Paul Balog is an independent financial advisor and portfolio strategist located in The Villages, Florida.
 He says he is dedicated to “developing a customized financial program” for clients, using multiple financial and investment strategies in a manner that helps clients “work toward their goals and manage risk.”

 Mr. Balog was raised in Long Island, New York.
 His father was a municipal bond trader for several New York firms and his mother was a real estate agent.
 He says his father “constantly studied the bond market, even in the barber chair on Saturdays.”
 Mr. Balog’s father was also an accomplished bowler who “passed on his passion for the game.”
 Mr. Balog’s family traveled frequently during the summers, “taking car trips that included out-of-the-way places around the U.S.”

 Mr. Balog says he was always a strong student, especially in math.
 Prior to high school graduation, he entered Simon Rock’s early college program, which is now Bard College at Simon’s Rock.
 He studied political science and English and later transferred to Bard’s main campus.
 He says one of his Simon’s Rock professors was “transformational” in helping him develop his writing and communication skills.

 Mr. Balog has worked for more than 30 years in a number of financial management roles and says his background has been varied and comprehensive.
 He has extensive experience with investment planning and strategies using many different types of financial instruments.
 His first position of note was as a bond trader for a small firm in Florida.
 He went on to work for several different firms in Florida, primarily in sales, management, and trading capacities.
 His last position before becoming an independent financial advisor in 2013 was as an OSJ (office of supervisory jurisdiction) manager.